Greatestdeveloper/machine-learning-keyword-mindmap/README.md

 ![alt text](https://github.com/Typhoon1089/machine-learning-keyword-mindmap/blob/master/images/Machine%20learning%20process.png)

 ## 3. Machine learning algorithm
-Well-known algorithms are listed and catergorized into groups so that readers can remember easily.
+Well-known algorithms are listed and categorized into groups so that readers can remember easily.
 If an algorithm is used for multiple purposes, it will be listed for major purposes and may be omitted in minor one.
 As mentioned earlier, I am planning to complete the mindmap in the future.

 ![alt text](https://github.com/Typhoon1089/machine-learning-keyword-mindmap/blob/master/images/Machine%20learning%20algorithm.png)